Merzasphor/MWSE/docs/source/types/niPixelData.md

 ### `mipMapLevels`

+*Read-only*.
 The number of MipMap levels.

 **Returns**: